VishaK-N/movielens_analytics_dbt/README.md

 - Create account in **Azure Cloud**, **Snowflake**, **Airbyte**, **AskYourDatabase**

 ### Step 2: Create the Azure Container (ADLS)
-- Creating the conatine is necessary, that act as a source in this project
+- Creating the conatiner is necessary, that act as a source in this project
 <img src="ScreenShots/source_container_ss.png" alt="source_container" width="500">

 ### Step 3: Create the Airbyte Connection or Creata a Stage in Snowflake